 If you find yourself backed into a corner, open Sherlock’s inventory as you may have to combine objects that you have previously collected to advance.
 It never quite clear when you should check your inventory, so it is always a good idea to try using items first.
 Find a locked door and you have already found the key?
 You will receive the same “I can not do that,” response from Holmes each time you try and open it until you select the key first.
 Using the “deduction board,” Watson can put his intensive note taking to use connecting different facts in a case to form a deduction on the current case using multiple choice style answers.
 Watson, who lacks the intellect of Holmes, plays as the ordinary doctor we all know and love.

 Production values in the game range from the extraordinary voice work to the awkward animations of characters.
 Lip syncing doesn’t even come close, but if you listen to the characters instead of watching, you will be pleasantly impressed.
 Nothing is as horrifying as the three children seen at the beginning of the game – each with a face not even their mothers could love.
 When given the chance, changing your perspective from third-person to first-person eliminates the stiff animations that hinders player movement around the environments that you get in third-person.

 Would I suggest this game to adventure fans?
 Of course or as Sherlock would say, “Elementary, my dear Watson!” – actually he never says this in the original works, but that’s splitting hairs.
 The puzzles are challenging and more than once I had to take a breather and come back to it at a later point.
 Just don’t forget to save as the game does not have any form of auto saving.Note: The Testament of Sherlock Holmes was reviewed on Xbox 360.
-A physical copy of the game provided by the publisher.
+A physical copy of the game was provided by the publisher/developer.